PCC 10.4 Release Manual

 • Edit Insurance Payments Without Queuing Up a Claim: In some situations, editing an insurance payment would lead to a new claim being queued up for submission.
 This will no longer occur.

-• More Accurate Reporting Categories: PCC 10.4 allows users of Smart Report Suite (srs) reports to monitor how many immunization, COVID testing, telemedicine, and telephone visits were done over a period of time.
+• More Accurate Visit Reporting: PCC 10.4 allows EHR users to more accurately monitor how many immunization, COVID testing, telemedicine, and telephone visits were done over a period of time.
 These are now classified in an appropriate category, and not as miscellaneous visits.

-• Missed or Canceled Appointments Appearing in Patient Portal: In patient portal, visits that were missed or cancelled were still displayed in Visit History if they contained any charted information.
-In PCC 10.4 those visits will no longer appear in patient portal
+• Missed or Canceled Appointments Do Not Appear in the Patient Portal: In the patient portal, missed or cancelled visits that contained charted information appeared in Visit History.
+In PCC 10.4 those visits will no longer appear in the patient portal.

-• Viewing Portal Message Documents and Thumbnails: PDF documents and thumbnails attached to portal messages could be improperly displayed or cause the EHR to crash.
+• Portal Message Documents No Longer Cause Crashes: PDF documents and thumbnails attached to portal messages could be improperly displayed or cause the EHR to crash.
 This has been resolved and all PDF documents and thumbnails should display without error or crash.

-• Blocked Phone Numbers Were Not Indicated in Logs or Charts: Phone numbers that opted out of Broadcast Messaging by replying “STOP” did not appear in the Broadcast Message Details Log, nor did the blocked icon appear alongside the phone number in patients’ charts.
-This has been corrected, and all opted-out phone numbers are correctly recorded.
+• Blocked Phone Numbers Are Correctly Indicated in Logs and Charts: Phone numbers that opted out of Broadcast Messaging by replying “STOP” did not appear in the Broadcast Message Details Log, nor did the blocked icon appear alongside the phone number in patients’ charts.
+This has been corrected, and all opted-out phone numbers are recorded.

-• Capitalized Portal User Sign-In Email Addresses Caused Log In Failures: When patient portal users were created using email addresses as the sign-in method, entering the email address in all capital letters would prevent the user from logging in.
+• Capitalized Portal User Email Addresses Will Not Cause Log In Failures: When patient portal users were created using email addresses as the sign-in method, entering the email address in all capital letters would prevent the user from logging in.
 This has been corrected, and capitalization now does not matter when creating a patient portal user.